voxel51/fiftyone/docs/source/integrations/cvat.rst

 For CVAT, the following ``type`` values are supported:

--   `radio`: a radio button.
-In this case, `values` is required and `default` is optional
+-   `text`: a free-form text box.
+In this case, `default` is optional and `values` is unused
 -   `select`: a multiselect checkbox UI.
 In this case, `values` is required and `default` is optional
--   `text`: a free-form text box.
+-   `checkbox`: a checkbox UI.
 In this case, `default` is optional and `values` is unused
+-   `radio`: a radio button.
+In this case, `values` is required and `default` is optional

-When you are annotating existing label fields, the ``attributes`` key/parameter can take additional values:
+When you are annotating existing label fields, the `attributes` parameter can take additional values:

 -   ``True`` (default): export all custom attributes observed on the existing labels, using their observed values to determine the appropriate ``type``,